-The available animal evidence is sparse, limited to evaluations of reproductive organ-weight measurements in a high confidence short-term experiment reported in three publications from the same research group (Butenhoff et al., 2012; van Otterdijk, 2007a, b).
+The available animal evidence is sparse, limited to evaluations of reproductive organ-weight measurements in a high confidence short-term experiment reported in three publications from the same research group (Butenhoff et al., 2012a; van Otterdijk, 2007a, b).
 Specifically, the authors evaluated reproductive organ weights in a cohort of rats immediately after exposures ended and another cohort 21 days postexposure, both of which were largely null.
 Given the limited interpretability of these data, the animal evidence was indeterminate.

-Given the sparsity of evidence on potential reproductive effects, the relative insensitivity of the outcome measures (organ weights) in animals, and the largely null findings, there is insufficient evidence to determine whether PFBA exposure has the potential to cause reproductive effects in humans (other than the developmental delays discussed in Section 3.2.3; see Table 3-11).
+Given the sparsity of evidence on potential reproductive effects, the relative insensitivity of the outcome measures (organ weights) in animals, and the largely null findings, there is inadequate evidence to determine whether PFBA exposure has the potential to cause reproductive effects in humans (other than the developmental delays discussed in Section 3.2.3; see Table 311).
+This determination is consistent with the lack of convincing evidence for reproductive effects for several other PFAS, including Gen X, PFOA, PFOS, and PFBS (U.S. EPA, 2021a, 2018b, 2016a, b) and (U.S. EPA, 2021b).